Gaurang-1402/Carr-E-2/README.md

 ros2 launch carr-e-2 rsp.launch.py
 ```

-If everything works well, open a new terminal and run rviz
+If everything works well, open a new terminal and run rviz using the configuration created by Gaurang
 ```
-rviz2
+rviz2 -d carr-e-2/config/carr-e-2-rviz-config.rviz
 ```

 The wheels need to get continous values.
 Since this is a simulation we need to provide these values through a joint state publisher gui.
 Open a new terminal and run